isomerpages/psd-corp/newsroom/speeches/_posts/2023-09-12-post-Keynote Address by Mr Chan Chun Sing at the 9th Singapore‑China Forum on Leadership.md

 9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Milestones like these are a timely reminder to reflect on how our bilateral relations have progressed over generations of leaders.
 This is only possible with a deep sense of mutual trust and understanding between both countries; and strong commitment at all levels to continually work together and support each other to succeed.&nbsp;

-**Three Challenges in the Modern World**
+<b>Three Challenges in the Modern World</b><br>

-10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The theme of this year’s Forum “Evolving Leadership in the Modern World” is indeed well chosen, as Minister Li also said.
+10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The theme of this year’s Forum “Evolving Leadership in the Modern World” is indeed well chosen, as Minister Li also said.<br>

 11.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Our world has changed much in the past decade.
 It will change even more and faster in the coming years.
-It is timely that we take stock and exchange notes on how our countries’ approaches to governance must evolve as both the internal and external environment change.
+It is timely that we take stock and exchange notes on how our countries’ approaches to governance must evolve as both the internal and external environment change.<br>

-12.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Although China and Singapore are very different in terms of size, history and context, there are three key global trends that present both challenges and opportunities to our countries.
+12.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Although China and Singapore are very different in terms of size, history and context, there are three key global trends that present both challenges and opportunities to our countries.<br>

-13.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Let me share three key challenges of our times:&nbsp;
+13.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Let me share three key challenges of our times:&nbsp;<br>

 <p style="margin-left:30px;">a.&nbsp;&nbsp;&nbsp;&nbsp;<b>One, Fragmenting Global Order:</b></p>
 <p style="margin-left:30px;">i.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The world order, built upon the rule of law, multilateralism, and open trade, can no longer be taken as a given in the coming years.&nbsp;&nbsp;</p>

 <p style="margin-left:30px;">ii.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The war in Ukraine have shown us that the global security order that has underpinned peace, growth and the uplifting of millions from poverty in the past decades is no longer a given.&nbsp;&nbsp;</p>